 To see how the table looks, retrieve a few lines by using

 time_range parameter to retrieve data within a specific time range:

-As your data set grows very large, the method from the previous step doesn’t actually scale very well.
-It isn’t actually a very good idea to retrieve more than a few million rows at a time due to memory limitations or slow network transfer.
+As your data set grows very large, the method from the previous step doesn’t scale very well.
+We don't recommend that you retrieve more than a few million rows at a time due to memory limitations or slow network transfer.
 If you’re analyzing a large amount of data, you need to limit the amount of data getting transferred.